-The IE Domain Registry CLG is responsible for the management of the .ie namespace, and as such, is the naming authority for all .ie domains.
+The IE Domain Registry CLG, trading as .ie, is responsible for the management of the .ie namespace, and as such, is the naming authority for all .ie domains.
 The Registry has the authority to grant the right to use .ie domain names to parties that meet the registration and naming requirements.